When the SEC Comes Calling – 2023 Update

 While the event’s seriousness is enough to cause concern, a large part of any subpoenaed broker’s concern is the fear of the unknown, including the procedure, what will be discussed and the target of the investigation.

-While the SEC will not disclose the target of an investigation to a witness, or even his attorney, a knowledgeable lawyer can obtain information regarding the SEC subpoena that will lead to a reasonable idea of the witness’s role in the investigation and the scope of inquiry.
-FINRA will often attempt to keep the examination topics a secret in connection with its 8210 requests, by not disclosing the full scope of the investigation or review.
-In fact, I have been involved in FINRA OTRs where the examiner has refused to disclose the subjects to be addressed during the OTR.
+While the SEC will not disclose the target of an investigation to a witness or even his attorney, a knowledgeable lawyer can obtain information regarding the SEC subpoena that will lead to a reasonable idea of the witness’s role in the investigation and the scope of inquiry.
+FINRA will often attempt to keep the examination topics a secret in connection with its 8210 requests by not disclosing the full scope of the investigation or review.
+I have been involved in FINRA OTRs where the examiner has refused to reveal the subjects to be addressed during the OTR.
 More on that later since it is an inappropriate way to conduct an OTR and must be dealt with by the attorney for the witness.
-Since there are very few rules which govern the conduct of a FINRA investigation, the event becomes a bit trickier since one never knows exactly what the topic of discussion will be.
+Since there are very few rules that govern the conduct of a FINRA investigation, the event becomes a bit trickier since one never knows exactly what the topic of discussion will be.

-In the SEC subpoena situation, for the staff attorney to subpoena a witness, there must be a Formal Order of Investigation.
-Witnesses who are subpoenaed to appear and give testimony are entitled to see the formal order, and it should be reviewed carefully.
+In the SEC subpoena situation, the staff attorney must have a formal order of investigation to subpoena a witness.
+Witnesses who are subpoenaed to appear and give testimony are entitled to see the formal order, which should be reviewed carefully.
 It contains information as to the scope of the investigation, when it began, and who is authorized to conduct it.
 Additionally, the formal order may contain information regarding staff conclusions and possible subjects of the investigation.

-In FINRA or NYSE situation, there is no such order, and the staff can basically conduct its own investigation, with the staff deciding the scope of the examination and who will be interviewed.
-This, again, is a problem for the witnesses and needs to be addressed by counsel.
+In a FINRA or NYSE situation, there is no such order, and the staff can basically conduct its own investigation, deciding the scope of the examination and who will be interviewed.
+Again, this is a problem for the witnesses and needs to be addressed by counsel.

 The examination then continues into the specifics of the investigation.
-Although the examination details will vary, every witness must testify truthfully, fully, and honestly.
+Although the examination details will vary, every witness must testify truthfully, thoroughly, and honestly.
 It is a federal crime to make a false statement or representation to any government official, including a member of the SEC.
-FINRA claims that it will have the witness prosecuted for lying, but it cannot file criminal charges on its own.
+FINRA claims that it will have the witness prosecuted for lying, but it cannot file criminal charges alone.
 It can, however, bring enforcement proceedings for a permanent bar and refer the matter to criminal authorities.

-During the testimony, the witness’s attorney’s ability to object to questions is somewhat limited.
-However, a witness is permitted to seek an attorney’s advice at any time during the examination, and any question that he does not understand must be clarified by the examiner.
+The witness’s attorney’s ability to object to questions during the testimony is somewhat limited.
+However, a witness is permitted to seek an attorney’s advice at any time during the examination, and the examiner must clarify any question that he does not understand.
 The witness has the right to review the documents he is asked to testify about.

-During the examination, it is important to remember that the staff members who attend the deposition will have a role in determining whether further action will be taken.
-Therefore, the witness’s demeanor and attitude during the examination are important.
+During the examination, it is essential to remember that the staff members who attend the deposition will have a role in determining whether further action will be taken.
+Therefore, the witness’s demeanor and attitude during the examination are essential.
 See Tips For Responding to an SEC Subpoena for more on demeanor and conduct.

 After the examination is over, the witness or his attorney is allowed to make a statement on the record.
 This must be decided on a case-by-case basis but should be used if any unclear responses were not addressed during the examination.